RalphHightower/blog/_posts/2025/03/2025-03-14-SCAGAmend14AmendmentPart2.md

 - [White House (WH)](https://www.whitehouse.gov/)
 - [President Donald J Trump](https://www.whitehouse.gov/administration/donald-j-trump/)
 - politics
+- illegal aliens

 ----

 All persons born or naturalized in the United States, and **subject to the jurisdiction thereof**, are citizens of the United States and of the State wherein they reside.
 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.

 That's correct.
-The Fourteenth Amendment's Citizenship Clause grants citizenship to individuals born in the U.S., but with an important exception: it applies only to those "subject to the jurisdiction" of the United States.
+The Fourteenth Amendment's [Citizenship Clause](https://constitution.congress.gov/constitution/amendment-14/) grants citizenship to individuals born in the U.S., but with an important exception: it applies only to those "subject to the jurisdiction" of the United States.
 This phrase excludes children of foreign diplomats, as they are considered under the jurisdiction of their home countries, not the U.S.[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://www.uscis.gov/policy-manual/volume-7-part-o-chapter-3?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "1")[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://www.nslj.org/wp-content/uploads/3_NatlSecLJ_232-277_Pines.pdf?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "2").

 _What was the purpose of the Fourteenth Amendment?_
 The Fourteenth Amendment, adopted in 1868, was a pivotal addition to the U.S. Constitution.
 Its primary purpose was to grant citizenship and equal civil and legal rights to all individuals born or naturalized in the United States, including formerly enslaved people[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://www.britannica.com/topic/Fourteenth-Amendment?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "1")[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://en.wikipedia.org/wiki/Fourteenth_Amendment_to_the_United_States_Constitution?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "2").
 It was part of the Reconstruction Amendments, aimed at addressing the injustices faced by African Americans after the Civil War[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://www.history.com/topics/black-history/fourteenth-amendment?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "3").

 Key provisions include:
-- **Citizenship Clause**: Ensured that all persons born or naturalized in the U.S. are citizens.
+- **[Citizenship Clause](https://constitution.congress.gov/constitution/amendment-14/)**: Ensured that all persons born or naturalized in the U.S. are citizens.
 - **Equal Protection Clause**: Mandated that states provide equal protection under the law to all individuals.
 - **Due Process Clause**: Prohibited states from depriving any person of life, liberty, or property without due process of law[43dcd9a7-70db-4a1f-b0ae-981daa162054](https://en.wikipedia.org/wiki/Fourteenth_Amendment_to_the_United_States_Constitution?citationMarker=43dcd9a7-70db-4a1f-b0ae-981daa162054 "2").